 Professor Choi provides a set of detailed lectures notes, PowerPoint slides, lecture videos, weekly quizzes, etc. on D2L.
-Many students find them sufficient to meet their needs in studying the course material.

 Recommended Reference Book:

 If some desire to expand and learn more about the topics and thus, wish to have a reference book to fall back on, the following book or its recent edition is recommended, and a copy of the book is available at the Loop Library's Reserve Desk: Mishkin, Frederic S. The Economics of Money, Banking, and Financial Markets: The Business School Edition.
 4th Edition, Pearson Publisher, 2016.